RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181121_r1_37C_glucose_O2_growth/README.md

 2. Cells were diluted 1:1000 into 3mL of growth medium in a 14mL Falcon tube.

-3. Cells were allowed to grow for ~28 hours at 37°C with shaking at ~ 220 RPM.
+3. Cells were allowed to grow for 8 hours at 37°C with shaking at ~ 220 RPM.
+The cells were then diluted 1:4 and allowed to grow for another 3 hours.

 4. The cells were removed from the shaker and diluted 1:50.